gabriellesc/FRP-intro/README.md

 What's functional about this model?
 It has no **side effects** (interaction with anything outside the model):
-- To produce the next state, the game logic doesn’t use anything other than the input it’s given (the previous state)
+- To produce the next state, the game logic doesn't use anything other than the input it's given (the previous state)
-- The game logic doesn’t *modify* a global state (or any other external data); it produces a **new** version of the state
+- The game logic doesn't *modify* a global state (or any other external data); it produces a **new** version of the state

 ![stateless terms]()